Loughborough University Accommodation – Covid-19 information

 - You are part of an elite sport performance pathway.

 Please be aware that whilst the campus is open, it is operating with limited on-site services and under national lockdown rules, preventing social mixing between households.
 Please also note that the Government’s guidance states that you must not move back and forth between your permanent home and student home during term time.

-If you are not returning to Loughborough during this period and wish to claim the 4-week rebate, please follow the information on our announcement page and complete our online Accommodation Credit Request form.
+If you are not returning to Loughborough during this period and wish to claim the rent rebate, please follow the information on our announcement page and complete our online Accommodation Credit Request form.

 We’ll continue to be flexible

 At times like these, we know how important it is to be flexible.
 That’s why we’ve updated our Terms and Conditions with additional cancellation rights, flexible licence start dates for those unable to reach the UK on time and the option of subsidised accommodation for students needing to self-isolate.

 Our cleaning standards align with principle six of the Universities UK Principles and Considerations: Emerging from Lockdown recommendations.

 - Hygiene stations for handwashing and/or hand sanitising as required